Spokane, WA

 Spokane offers a wide spectrum of hotel experiences, like a roulette wheel of hospitality.
 On one end, you've got places like the Ramada by Wyndham, where the décor is "early abandonment", the guests are... let's say colorful, and the rooms come with a complimentary layer of grime.
 On the other end, there are sleek 4-star hotels that promise luxury but sometimes deliver lukewarm service and Yelp reviews that read like cautionary tales.
 And in the middle?
 The classic 3-star American hotel, where breakfast includes a waffle machine, questionable eggs, and the lingering scent of disappointment.
 Choose wisely, or at least pack your sense of humor.

 We were lucky.
-Tucked into a quiet neighborhood, our apartment served as a perfect base for exploring the city.
+Tucked into a quiet neighborhood close to the campus, our apartment served as a perfect base for exploring the city.
 With morning light filtering through the windows and the scent of pine in the air, it offered a peaceful retreat.

 Interactive Panorama Apartment 1